Quasi-continuous random variables and processes under the G-expectation framework: Introduction

-In this paper, we partly solve this kind of problems, but our results imply that the space $L_{G}^{p}(\Omega)$ (resp. $M_{G}^{p}(0,T)$) is big enough to contain some useful random variables (resp. processes).
-We first use PDE and probabilistic methods to obtain some polar sets associated to $X_{t}$, which is the solution to a multi-dimensional $G$-SDE.
-Then we apply these polar sets to obtain some quasi-continuous random variables.
-In particular, $I_{\{X_{t}\in \lbrack a,b]\}}$ is quasi-continuous.
-Next we give the characterization of $M_{G} ^{p}(0,T)$, which is useful for the study of $G$-stochastic processes.
-Finally, we use Krylov's estimates to get a kind of processes in $M_{G}^{p}(0,T)$.
-Moreover, we also obtain dominated convergence theorem and It\^{o}-Krylov's formula for the $G$-It\^{o} processes.
+The present article is devoted to the study of integrable random variables and stochastic processes in the $G$-expectation framework.
+The classical Lusin's theorem indicates each random variable is ``quasi-continuous'' in a probability space.
+However, it is difficult to verify a random variable is quasi-continuous in the $G$-expectation framework, since the measures in $\mathcal{P}$ may be mutually singular.
+This problem has restricted the development of the $G$-stochastic analysis theory.
+For example, it is difficult to construct the approximation of an admissible control to get the dynamic programming principle for $G$-stochastic control problems and we cannot use the approximation theory of measurable function to prove the Markov property of the $G$-stochastic differential equations.

+To overcome this difficult, we use PDE techniques and stochastic control methods to obtain some polar sets associated to $X$, which is a multi-dimensional $G$-It\^{o} process.
+Based on these polar sets, we prove some ``irregular'' Borel measurable functions on $(\Omega, \mathcal{B}(\Omega))$ are quasi-continuous, which implies the space $L^p_G(\Omega)$ contains enough elements such as $I_{\{X_{t}\in [a,b]\}}$.
+Thus the approximation of quasi-continuous random variables through simple functions is possible.
+Indeed, Hu and Ji \cite{HJ2} studied the $G$-stochastic control problems with the help of this result.
+In $1$-dimensional case, Martini \cite{MC} also got some polar sets by a pure probabilistic approach.
+By our arguments, we also obtain the convergence rate, which enables us to study the sample path properties of the non-Markovian It\^{o} processes, such as the differentiability and the maxima.

+The similar questions arise for the $G$-integrable processes, and the rest of this paper is devoted to studying the space $M_G^p(0,T)$.
+First, we give a characterization of $M_{G}^{p}(0,T)$, which non-trivially generalizes the result of \cite{DHP11}.
+Moreover, we establish a monotone convergence theorem for quasi-continuous processes.
+Next we apply Krylov's estimates to get a kind of quasi-continuous processes.
+In particular, these estimates induce a weak dominated convergence theorem for $G$-It\^{o} processes, which is useful for the study of $G$-stochastic analysis.
+For example, this result can be used to deal with the well-posedness of $G$-backward stochastic differential equations under non-Lipschitz condition.

 This paper is organized as follows.
 In section 2, we recall some necessary notations and results of $G$-expectation theory.
 In section 3, we study the polar sets and give some useful quasi-continuous random variables.
-In section 4, we obtain the characterization of $M_{G}^{p}(0,T)$, state Krylov's estimates of $G$-diffusion processes and establish It\^{o}-Krylov's formula under the $G$-expectation framework.
+In section 4, we obtain the characterization of $M_{G}^{p}(0,T)$ and get some useful quasi-continuous progressively measurable processes by Krylov's estimates.